CloudSecurityAlliance/Glossary/template-glossary.md

 ## Tags

-A list of tags and other labelled data.
+A list of tags and other labelled data, all tags simply go in the "## Tags" section.
+Below are some examples of tags:

-## Category:Category_Name (multiple entries allowed)
+### Category:Category_Name (multiple entries allowed)

 * Category:BlockchainAccountSecurityModel
 * Category:BlockchainArchitecture